-One day in late May, a storm poured as much as 10 inches of rain on Johnstown in 24 hours.
-Men saw the lake nearly cresting the dam and frantically tried to clear blocked spillways, then tried to dig a new one to relieve some of the pressure.
+One day, a storm poured as much as 10 inches of rain on Johnstown in 24 hours.
+Men saw the lake nearly cresting the dam and frantically tried to clear blocked spillways, then tried to dig a new one.
 Their efforts failed.
 A man rode on horseback to the telegraph office to send warnings to South Fork, near the dam, and to Johnstown a few miles farther downstream.
 But they were considered another false alarm.
 Evacuations were not ordered.

-People had been confident, busy, trusting of their leaders, fine with patching problems, numb to warnings, and enjoying life as if it would carry on forever.
-Meanwhile, 20 million tons of tragedy were building.
+People had been confident, busy, trusting of their leaders, fine with patching problems, numb to warnings and enjoying life as if it would carry on—all while 20 million tons of tragedy were building.

 You are in a similar situation.
 The dam of modern civilization is furrowed with cracks.
-The storm is pouring down and growing in intensity.
-Those who know current events and history see that something catastrophic is building.
+Rains are pouring down and growing in intensity.
+Those who know current events and history see catastrophe building.
 The reality that something powerful and evil is happening to our societies has become inescapable.

 And the Bible is transmitting serious warnings!
 God has prophesied that a flood of violence, brutality, barbarism and destruction is coming, and He is warning us through, as Isaiah 40 describes it, “the voice.”

-If God were trying to reach you, would you recognize it?
+Are you?
+If God was trying to reach you, would you recognize it?

-That is how God is speaking right now.
+That is how God is speaking today.
 Amid all the distraction and commotion is a “still small voice,” warning you from God.

-Amid hundreds of television channels available 24 hours a day, seven days a week, there is a voice speaking on Sunday mornings on The Key of David, with Gerald Flurry.
-Among the thousands of radio stations filling the airwaves, there is KPCG.
+Amid hundreds of channels and 24 hours a day, seven days a week, there is a voice speaking on The Key of David, with Gerald Flurry.
+Among the thousands of radio stations filling the airwaves, there is kpcg.
 Among hundreds of millions of websites, there is theTrumpet.com.